0mp/bash-completion-freebsd/README.md

 # pkg instal bash-completion
 ```

-If you're willing to install to install this extension manually then set `DISTDIR` and `PREFIX` to match your configuration and run:
+If you're willing to install to install this extension manually then set `DESTDIR` and `PREFIX` to match your configuration and run:

 ```console
 # make install